antenmanuuel/DevCollabNet/README.md

 Ensure the following are installed on your machine:
 - Node.js
 - npm (Node Package Manager)
-- MongoDB (running on the default port 27017 and localhost)

 Additionally, confirm that ports 3000 and 8000 are not in use.